Aliases for COL4A1 Gene

 GeneCards Summary for COL4A1 Gene

-COL4A1 (Collagen Type IV Alpha 1) is a Protein Coding gene.
-Diseases associated with COL4A1 include Angiopathy, Hereditary, With Nephropathy, Aneurysms, And Muscle Cramps and Brain Small Vessel Disease With Or Without Ocular Anomalies.
-Among its related pathways are ERK Signaling and Cell adhesion_Endothelial cell contacts by non-junctional mechanisms.
+COL4A1 (Collagen Type IV Alpha 1 Chain) is a Protein Coding gene.
+Diseases associated with COL4A1 include Brain Small Vessel Disease With Or Without Ocular Anomalies and Angiopathy, Hereditary, With Nephropathy, Aneurysms, And Muscle Cramps.
+Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Pathways in cancer.
 GO annotations related to this gene include extracellular matrix structural constituent and extracellular matrix constituent conferring elasticity.
-An important paralog of this gene is COL3A1.
+An important paralog of this gene is COL4A5.

 UniProtKB/Swiss-Prot Summary for COL4A1 Gene